FBIS-Tech/pos-offline/README.md

-# RetailCode Website
+# Offline-POS App

 This project was bootstrapped with [React Native](https://reactnative.dev/).

 ## Setup

-you can set up your environment following the guidelines on [React Native Setup] (https://reactnative.dev/docs/environment-setup)
+you can set up your environment following the guidelines on [React Native Setup](https://reactnative.dev/docs/environment-setup)

 ## Install